Anku5hk/Programmers_guide_to_Python/book.md

 a = some_var
 b = some_var
 c = some_var
-# so when we change a/b/c we are changing value for themselves only and not others
+# as we saw earlier variables are just names, when we change a/b/c
+# we are only changing their reference, others are not affected
+# but there is some catch and we'll catch it later

 ## Chaining operators
 # is similar to "if x<=y and y<z:"